 My point here is that Foley had a million better ways to end The Guest List than the wedding planner killing Will.

-Insult to injury, Foley just pulls the plug before Thanos says, you should have went for the head, leaving nothing else is addressed.
+Insult to injury, Foley just pulls the plug on The Guest List before Thanos says, you should have went for the head, leaving nothing else is addressed.

 Like the title says, I’d rather them had gotten quarantined with Covid.
 Then, at the very least, they would have been forced to confront the Pandora’s box of issues.

-I’m just going to list these out.
+I’m just going to list out all the themes in the guest list that Lucy Foley uses as plot devices and then throws away.
 Otherwise, I’m going to go on a diatribe.
 And this review is going to become longer than the book.

 - Self-Medicating (Drugs/Alcohol)